 Course Typically Offered: Fall, Spring, and Summer

-This course offers highly motivated students an introduction to trends and opportunities in today's dynamic business environment as they relate to economics, global markets, ethics and social responsibility, business ownership forms, entrepreneurship, management responsibility, human resources management, marketing, operations, accounting, and financial management.
+This course offers students an introduction to trends and opportunities in today's dynamic business environment as they relate to economics, global markets, ethics and social responsibility, business ownership forms, entrepreneurship, management responsibility, human resources management, marketing, operations, accounting, and financial management.
 Students gain important business context and discover business career and educational opportunities.
 As an honors course, it provides students the opportunity to conduct supervised independent research and participate in instructor-led and collaborative discussions as well as in field trips related to industries, large publicly traded corporations, and business-related issues.
 UC CREDIT LIMITATION: Credit for BUS 120 or BUS 120H.
 C-ID BUS-110.

 BUS 128: Introduction to Supply Chain Management